Atinuke-Manuels/TODO_LIST_JS_ASSIGNMENT/READme.md

-# The task involved creating a TODO list from scratch using HTML, CSS AND JavaScript.
+# The task
+## create a TODO list from scratch using HTML, CSS AND JavaScript.

 ## I was able to successfull create my TODO list which has the functionalities stated below
  - Input new Task